mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Efforts to address these shortcomings are ongoing; see, for example, {{?RFC8890}}.
 Overall, bolstering the legitimacy of the organization should be seen as a continuous effort.

-When engaging in external efforts, the IETF community (especially, its leadership) should keep firmly in mind that it is most authoritative when focused on technical and architectural impact.
-Straying from these topics will likely result in a loss of legitimacy that would likely be difficult to recover from.
+When engaging in external efforts, the IETF community (especially, its leadership) should keep firmly in mind that its voice is most authoritative when focused on technical and architectural impact.

 ## Focus Discussion of Centralization {#target}